DmitriyKhodykin/Information-field-monitoring/README.md

 - app_parser.py - application for parsing all the required news and saving them in the local project database (see SCHEMA);
 - train.csv - labled data set for neural network training;
 - NN.py - neural network;
-- dashboard.pbix - visualized of the result of the NN classifier.
+- dashboard.pbix - visualized of the result of the NN classifier

 <b>TARGET STAGE 2</b> - creation of an analytical platform that meets the needs of various businesses in the analysis of their information field